-Presentations by speakers at our 2018 Conference October 6 in Providence RI provided a framework for examining the problems in the Church today--tracing an arc from the earliest Church through the development of hierarchical dominance to the need for reform as well as potential opportunities for progress and promise today.
-Following are highlights and summaries of the speaker's presentations and the audience Q&A that followed.
-We will post videos as soon as they are available.
+Presentations by speakers at our 2018 Conference October 6 in Providence RI provided a framework for examining the problems in the Church today—tracing an arc from the earliest Church through the development of hierarchical dominance to the need for reform, as well as potential opportunities for progress and promise today.
+Following are highlights and summaries of the speaker's presentations.

 We are grateful to Vincent Rocchio, who filmed and donated all the presentations.

 Massimo Fagioli, Ph.D., professor of theology and religious studies at Villanova University in Philadelphia, opened his remarks by noting that when he was invited, about one year ago, he could not have imagined how timely his visit would be.
 We are in a "new kind of crisis" in the Church, he said.

 "This is a vertical crisis, a totally new moment ...
 There is a vacuum of authority."
 The crisis also presents opportunities for lay people, but there are limits and problems.
 One problem, he explained, is the assumption that Vatican II opened doors for laity.
 While it focused on such potential, however, the "theology of the lay people" from Vatican II was outdated almost as soon as it was expressed.

 That theoolgy, Dr. Faggioli said, assumes that laity are an example of human frailty.
 We are defined in terms of a "lack," defined canonically as the not ordained, the least important.
 Ultimately, this theology of the lay people depends on the bishops, the hierarchy, accepting it and acting on it.

 Prof. Faggioli then traced the development of the Church's ruling hierarchy.
 In the 1st to the mid-2nd century of the Church, it did not exist; there was no distinction between clergy and laity.
 The differentiation began only in the 3rd and 4th centuries, and it was minimal, based on functions.